Click the 'Play' button to read out loud this webpage content

-Lord Ganapathi is believed to be present in as many as 32 different forms and Shakti Ganapathi is regarded as the 5th among them.
+Shakti Ganapati is regarded as the 5th among the 32 different forms of Ganapati.
 ‘Shakti’ is power.
-Shakti Ganapathi is no doubt powerful, but he is so called, also for a different reason.
-His has seated on his left lap, his consort Shakti Devi, who is the power-provider to all, and this Ganapathi appearing along with his Shakti, has become Shakti Ganapathi.
-This lord is in a tantric seated position, is reddish brown in colour, and has four hands.
-The lower right hand is in Abhaya mudra posture, giving protective blessings, and his two upper hands hold the noose and the goad, while his lower left is holding a lemon and is also fondly embracing his consort, who is associated with green colour.
-In some places, this Ganapathi is also depicted as holding a cake in his trunk.
+Shakti Ganapati is no doubt powerful, but he is so called, also for a different reason.
+His has his consort Shakti Devi seated on his left lap, who is the power-provider to all, and this Ganapati form appearing along with his Shakti, denotes Shakti Ganapati.
+This lord is in a tantric seated position, is reddish brown in color, and has four hands.
+The lower right hand is in Abhaya mudra posture, giving protective blessings, and his two upper hands hold the noose and the goad, while his lower left is holding a lemon and is also fondly embracing his consort, who is associated with green color.
+In some places, this Ganapati is also depicted as holding a cake in his trunk.

-Chanting the Shakti Ganapathi Mantra with faith, can be an effective means of propitiating this powerful Lord.
+Chanting the Shakti Ganapati Mantra with faith, can be an effective means of propitiating this powerful Lord.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.